TodePond/DreamBerd/README.md

 ## Examples

-For examples of nDreamBerd in action, check out the [examples page](https://github.com/TodePond/DreamBerd/blob/main/test/Examples.md)!
+For examples of DreamBerd - e/acc in action, check out the [examples page](https://github.com/TodePond/DreamBerd/blob/main/test/Examples.md)!

 ![image](files/star-history.png)

-nDreamBerd was made with 💔 by Lu Wilson, creator of the [Game of Living](https://youtu.be/WMJ1H3Ai-qs).
+DreamBerd - e/acc was made with 💔 by Lu Wilson, creator of the [Game of Living](https://youtu.be/WMJ1H3Ai-qs).